discindo/newscatcheR/README.md

 Sys.sleep(3)
 get_headlines("ycombinator.com")
 #> GET request successful.
 Parsing...
 #>                                                             feed_entries$item_title
 #> 1                                  How much your computer can do in a second (2015)
-#> 2                                                              Refined Hacker News
+#> 2                                                     CRDTs: The Hard Parts [video]
-#> 3        Split any song into its stems – vocals, instrumentals, bass, drums, piano
+#> 3                                                          How to Understand Things
-#> 4                                                            CRDTs: The Hard Parts
+#> 4                 Scientists say you can cancel the noise but keep your window open
-#> 5                                                         How to Understand Things
+#> 5   Show HN: Trail Router – generate running routes that prefer greenery and nature
-#> 6                Scientists say you can cancel the noise but keep your window open
+#> 6                            Testing Firefox More Efficiently with Machine Learning
-#> 7  Show HN: Trail Router – generate running routes that prefer greenery and nature
+#> 7     Show HN: An extension that removes upvote and comment counts from Hacker News
-#> 8                           Testing Firefox More Efficiently with Machine Learning
+#> 8               A Doctor Who Championed Hand-Washing And Briefly Saved Lives (2015)
-#> 9    Show HN: An extension that removes upvote and comment counts from Hacker News
+#> 9                                          AES67 (Audio over IP protocol) resources
-#> 10             A Doctor Who Championed Hand-Washing And Briefly Saved Lives (2015)
+#> 10                                     Tracking Pico Balloons Using Ham Radio [pdf]
-#> 11                                        AES67 (Audio over IP protocol) resources
+#> 11 CDC director: Keeping schools closed greater health threat to children reopening
-#> 12                                    Tracking Pico Balloons Using Ham Radio [pdf]
+#> 12            Favorite Problems: A Practical Framework for Discovering Your Purpose
-#> 13           Favorite Problems: A Practical Framework for Discovering Your Purpose
+#> 13                                                              Refined Hacker News
 #> 14                                            Scanimage: Scan from the Command Line
 #> 15                                                     Soup.io Will Be Discontinued
-#> 16                                                 Virtual Wind Instruments (2018)
+#> 16                     Ask HN: What's the worst piece of software you use everyday?
-#> 17                    Ask HN: What's the worst piece of software you use everyday?
+#> 17                                                  Virtual Wind Instruments (2018)
 #> 18                                                           The Case for Causal AI
-#> 19   A Little Startup That Could: Aquarius Builds an Engine Others Only Dreamed Of
+#> 19                                                          Beware of Being “Right”
-#> 20                                               Why are toys such a bad business?
+#> 20    A Little Startup That Could: Aquarius Builds an Engine Others Only Dreamed Of
-#> 21                                            Decentralized Reinforcement Learning
+#> 21                                                Why are toys such a bad business?
-#> 22                                            Migrating Away from Google Analytics
+#> 22                                             Decentralized Reinforcement Learning
 #> 23                          Modes, Medians and Means: A Unifying Perspective (2013)
-#> 24                          Global Decision-Making via Local Economic Transactions
+#> 24                                             Migrating Away from Google Analytics
-#> 25                                2000-year-old Iron Age skeleton discovered in UK
+#> 25                           Global Decision-Making via Local Economic Transactions
-#> 26                                     Eigenquestions: The Art of Framing Problems
+#> 26                                 2000-year-old Iron Age skeleton discovered in UK
-#> 27                Show HN: Form-validation.js – JavaScript form validation library
+#> 27                                      Eigenquestions: The Art of Framing Problems
-#> 28                                                            Oura Ring 2 Teardown
+#> 28                 Show HN: Form-validation.js – JavaScript form validation library
-#> 29                                               Linux kernel in-tree Rust support
+#> 29                                                             Oura Ring 2 Teardown
-#> 30                Should I buy an Intel Mac today or wait to buy an Arm-based Mac?
+#> 30                                                Linux kernel in-tree Rust support
 ```

 `describe_url(website)` returns the topics of a given web site.